dotnet/EntityFramework.Docs/entity-framework/core/modeling/keyless-entity-types.md

 > Note we have also defined a context level query property (DbSet) to act as a root for queries against this type.

 > [!TIP]
-> To test keyless entity types mapped to views using the in-memory provider, map them to a query via <xref:Microsoft.EntityFrameworkCore.InMemoryEntityTypeBuilderExtensions.ToInMemoryQuery%2A>.
+> To test keyless entity types mapped to views using the in-memory provider, map them to a query via <xref:Microsoft.EntityFrameworkCore.InMemoryEntityTypeBuilderExtensions.ToInMemoryQuery*>.
 See the [in-memory provider docs](xref:core/testing/testing-without-the-database#in-memory-provider) for more information.